-Space Weather Instrument Ensemble, 2022.
-10-channel sound installation.
+Space Weather Instrument Ensemble, 2022. multi-channel sound installation.

 Instruments on the NOAA weather satellite GOES-16 monitor the Sun’s energy as it touches the spacecraft.
 Space Weather Instrument Ensemble [SWIE] is comprised of replicas of a suite of these energy-monitoring satellite instruments, and the suite plays the data collected by the original instruments as sound in near-real time.